Darrell Hammond: Personal life

-In 2015 Hammond revived his Trump impression on SNL, after Taran Killam's attempt failed to gain public interest.
+In 2015, Hammond revived his Trump impression on SNL, after Taran Killam's attempt didn't sufficiently capture public interest.
 The following year he returned to New York after five years, expecting that with Trump having received the Republican presidential nomination that year, he would be appearing on the show more in the fall.
-When Alec Baldwin replaced him, he fell into a deep depression and was prescribed Antabuse and a beta blocker to prevent a relapse of his addiction issues.
-Hammond and his girlfriend eventually moved back to Los Angeles, where reminders of Baldwin's Trump impression were less advertised.
+When Alec Baldwin replaced him, he fell into a deep depression and was prescribed Antabuse and a beta blocker to prevent a relapse of his addiction problems.
+Hammond and his girlfriend eventually moved back to Los Angeles, where reminders of Baldwin's Trump impression were less prominent.

 Entrapment incident

 In the late 1980s, Hammond said that he worked briefly as a stand-up comedian on Premier Cruise Line ships.
 One evening, while the ship was docked in the Bahamas, Hammond says he visited a restaurant, where he consumed the equivalent of 16 shots of rum.
 He claimed that a man repeatedly asked him throughout the evening to take a dollar bill with trace amounts of cocaine on it.
 When he left the bar to use the restroom, the man followed him into the stall and told him, "I think you should take this with you."
 Believing he was about to be mugged, he relented, and the man placed the bill inside Hammond's pocket.
 Local police were waiting outside the restroom and quickly arrested him.
 According to Hammond, the United States Drug Enforcement Administration later told him that the episode had been a setup, and that local authorities regularly entrap American tourists; he spent a weekend in jail.
 Hammond was released after his father traveled to the Bahamas and paid $3,000 for his son's release.

 Hammond first publicly mentioned his incarceration in the Bahamas as a guest on a 1998 episode of the radio show Loveline; and again when he returned to Loveline in 2000 and 2004, as well as during an appearance on the Opie & Anthony show in 2012.